harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/legacy/_sto-ref-legacy-target-and-variant.md

-The following settings are required for every Security step.
+The following settings are required for every Security step:

 * `target_name` A user-defined label for the code repository, container, application, or configuration to scan.
-* `target_variant` A user-defined label for the branch, tag, or other target variant to scan.
+* `variant` A user-defined label for the branch, tag, or other target variant to scan.

 :::note